Make the assistant feel native to your website

 The practical reason to use it.

-Branding is what keeps an AI deployment from feeling like a generic add-on.
+Branding is what keeps a visitor-facing assistant from feeling bolted on.

 How it works